Silvian/sen-level-interview/README.md

 1. From analysing the created data file I have assumed that ```server-ip, username, full-name and login-time``` are mandatory fields.
 Therefore a unique entry is composed of these 4 fields together.

+2. Created two separate fields for contact; one for number and one for email.
+The reason being, this is quite useful if we need to email the user automatically.
+We would want to know that we have a dedicated email field even if nullable.

+3. Invalid dates such as 17/19/06 do not make sense in any date format and will be defaulted to unix start time.